EvanClevenger/Satellite-Tracker/README.md

 # 🛰️ Satellite Tracker

-A real-time satellite tracking web app built with React and Express.
-This project visualizes satellite positions using geospatial data and offers a responsive UI for exploring orbital paths and metadata.
+A real-time satellite tracking web app built with React, Express and GraphQL.
+This project pin points satellite positions using geospatial data and offers a responsive UI for exploring orbital paths and metadata.

 ## 🚀 Features